-State and local regulatory requirements such as the OneNYC (GBEE - Greener, Greater Buildings Plan) drive renovation work that could lead to increased construction activity, potentially creating opportunities to grow our book of business in impacted states such as the Top 10 States for LEED: MA, NY, IL, HI, MD, MN, GA, CA, VA, CO, as well as Washington, DC.
+State and local regulatory requirements such as OneNYC (GBEE - Greener, Greater Buildings Plan) drive renovation work that could lead to increased construction activity, potentially creating opportunities to grow our book of business in impacted states such as the Top 10 States for LEED: CO, IL, NY, MA, HI, MD, VA, MN, OR, CA, as well as Washington, D.C.
 Travelers consults with industry advocates for better building standards that are designed to increase the survivability of commercial and residential structures.
-Travelers' specialized Construction casualty and surety teams, which also have expertise in "green" construction, provide: highly skilled underwriting; customized IndustryEdge® products for specific industries (such as our IndustryEdge® for Electrical Contractors and IndustryEdge® for General Contractors); and tailored programs and services to help reduce contractors' cost of risk, including risk associated with "green" construction products.
-IndustryEdge® is our fully integrated business risk solution which combines underwriting, risk control and claims services tailored to a range of different industries and businesses helping customers to reduce the cost of losses and mitigate their risks.
-A complete list of our IndustryEdge® product solutions for the Construction Industry is available on our website.
+Travelers' specialized Construction casualty and surety teams, which also have expertise in "green" construction, provide highly skilled underwriting; customized INDUSTRYEdge® products for specific industries (such as our INDUSTRYEdge® for Electrical Contractors and INDUSTRYEdge® for General Contractors); and tailored programs and services to help reduce contractors' cost of risk, including risk associated with "green" construction products.
+INDUSTRYEdge® is our fully integrated business risk solution that combines underwriting, risk control and claim services tailored to a range of different industries and businesses, helping customers to reduce the cost of losses and mitigate their risks.
+A complete list of our INDUSTRYEdge® product solutions for the construction industry is available on our website.